0 Items in Your Cart

 For most people, financial loans are necessary to make major purchases such as an automobile or house, construction or renovation of an existing home, or to finance a college education.
 Companies often take out loans to set up a new business, or gain capital to expand an established business.
 They turn to different financial institutions such as banks, credit unions, or mortgage companies.
 Loan officers and counselors act as liaisons for the financial institution and the client.

-Loan officers may specialize in commercial, consumer, or business loans, or, depending on the size of the lender, handle all types of loans.
+Loan officers may specialize in commercial, consumer, or business loans (including loans for property and buildings, which are called mortgage loans), or, depending on the size of the lender, handle all types of loans.
 The loan process usually starts with an initial interview between the loan officer and client.
 At this time, the type and size of the loan is determined.
 The loan officer then gathers personal information necessary to complete the application, such as the client's educational background, work history, assets, and credit history.
 The credit history is important because it often gauges the client's ability to repay the loan.
 Loan officers can obtain a computerized credit "score" from several reliable sources.
 If the loan officer is working with a commercial loan, they must also gather the company's financial statements.

 Once the information is gathered and verified to be true, then the loan officer meets with the loan manager and/or loan underwriter to determine if the loan should be granted or denied.
 Upon approval, the loan officer notifies the client, and sets up a repayment schedule, or in cases of a mortgage loan, a closing time.